Nuclear-Power/raspweather/README.md

 5. Calibrate temp sensor in a better fashion
 6. Make web interface
 7. Obtain/make some sort of weatherproof box for mounting project outdoors
+8. Readme updates and better installation instructions
+9. Separate file for credentials

 Feel free to help